gregdbanks/mind-map/ROADMAP.md

-# Mind Map Application Roadmap
+# Mind Map Application Roadmap - Offline-First Edition

-This document outlines future features to achieve parity with professional mind mapping tools like MindView 9.
+This document outlines future features to achieve parity with professional mind mapping tools like MindView 9, with a focus on offline-first, local storage architecture.
+All features are designed to work without a centralized database, storing data locally and enabling peer-to-peer sharing.

-## Priority 1: Quick Wins (1-2 weeks each)
+## Priority 1: Quick Wins - Local First (1-2 weeks each)

 ### 1.1 Quick Entry Mode
 - **What**: Type continuously, hit Enter for siblings, Tab for children
 - **Why**: Fastest way to capture ideas without mouse
 - **Implementation**: Keyboard event handler that creates nodes based on context
+- **Storage**: All nodes saved to IndexedDB immediately

 ### 1.2 Multiple Layout Algorithms
 - **What**: Top-down, left-right, org chart layouts